nighthawkcoders/spring-idea/README.md

     pi@raspberrypi:~ $ sudo apt update; sudo apt upgrade pi@raspberrypi:~ $ sudo apt install default-jdk

-To run and start the JAR automatically it will require a .service file that executes the JAR file.
+To run and start application automatically it will require a .service file that executes java.
 In this service file we are providing details the service: it should start after “network.target” has been started, ExecStart is the command that executes the service, currently this is mimicking what IntelliJ produces.
 Create a file like the one below and place it in: /etc/systemd/system/<your_service_file>.service

     [Unit]
     Description=Java